ibexa/documentation-developer/docs/getting_started/ibexa_cloud_guide.md

 Comprehensive data security procedures guarantee that you maintain complete ownership of your client's data, defining where it's stored.
 You can be sure that the safety protocols are compliant with all applicable legislation.
 What's more, all updates to your code and infrastructure are fully auditable.
 Global CND (Content Delivert Network) is included and fully managed.
-[[= product_name_cloud =]], thanks to grid architecture and extensive [[= product_name_base =]] support, enables easy deployment.
+[[= product_name_cloud =]], thanks to grid architecture and extensive [[= product_name_base =]] support, enables effortless deployment.

 ### High availability and compatibility

 [[= product_name_cloud =]] is compatible with your choice of public cloud server and support for hosting platforms.
-It's a Git-native development - compatible with Git Flow.
+It's a Git-native development - compatible with Git Flow. [[= product_name_cloud =]] deployment integrate naturally at the end of your existing production chain, including staging, and work in progress branch preview.
 You can also integrate with, for example, Bitbucket, GitHub, Gitlab.
 You can instantly clone every branch of both your code and infrastructure.
-If you want to work with services such as MySQL, Kafka, and Elasticsearch, you can simply add them with a line of code.
+If you want to work with services such as MySQL, Kafka, and Elasticsearch, you can add them with a line of code.
 What's more, you can run in your chosen cloud, like Microsoft Azure, Orange, Google Cloud Platform, and regional partners.

 ### Great customer experience